There is no will but God’s.

 What, though, can we say of our common experience of wanting things that we think are opposed to God, or of wanting to do what He does not want us to do?
 Or even more down to earth, the experiencing of being torn between conflicting desires?
 If there is no will but God’s, how is such experience possible?

-The war against yourself is but the battle of two illusions…There is no conflict between them and the truth….Truth does not fight against illusions, nor do illusions fight against the truth.
+The war against yourself is but the battle of two illusions….There is no conflict between them and the truth….Truth does not fight against illusion, nor do illusions fight against the truth.
 Illusions battle only with themselves.
-(T-23.I.6:1-2; 7:3-4)
+(T-23.II.6:1-2; 7:3-4)

 When there seems to be a will opposed to God, whether outside of us or within us, we are seeing illusions.